snustorm/xora-react/README.md

 ## <a name="introduction"></a>

+## <a name="introduction">🏄 Explore Now</a>
+This website is fully deployed on vercel, and could be accessed by this url: https://xora-react-ivory.vercel.app/

 ## <a name="introduction">🤖 Introduction</a>

 Xora is a Modern UI/UX SaaS website developed using React.js and Tailwind CSS that exemplifies modern UI/UX principles.